-- Their is an issue or a problem with specific feature or service, making sure that the needs are addressed as quickly as possible.
+- There is an issue or a problem with specific features or services, making sure that the needs are addressed as quickly as possible.

-- Helps avoid customers from having to be transfer multiple times.
+- It helps avoid customers from having to transfer multiple times.

 Deciding which type of transfer to use